sphinx-extensions2/sphinx-rust/docs/index.rst

     It currently documents a subset of Rust code, and is not yet feature-complete, but this documents should give you a sense of what the final product will look like.

-This package is intended to bring API documentation for rust crates to Sphinx:
+This package is intended to bring API documentation for Rust crates to Sphinx:

 - Auto-analysis of Rust crates, with minimal steps required to get started